polarity-lang/polarity-lang.github.io/content/publications.md

 weight = 3
 +++

-The design of polarity has been described in the following publication:
+The design of polarity has been described in the following publications:

 - **(2026) Filling the Gaps of Polarity** Bohdan Liesnikov, David Binder and Tim Süberkrüb.
   [Programming '26](https://doi.org/10.22152/programming-journal.org/2025/10/19)